LukeNK/Linux-rice/README.md

 ```

 ## Customization
+*Please make sure there is no space before and after the equal sign.*

 Background (`__BG__`) and lock screen (`__LOCK__`).
 Use the following script to convert:
 ```bash
 convert lock.jpg -resize 1366x768^ lock.png # convert to png for use with i3lock